dmxunlimit/tools/wso2is-setup/README.md

 <br/> PostgreSQL-10
 <br/> MSSQL-2017

-## Prerequisites
+### Prerequisites

-1. Respective WSO2IS pack has to available in the same path as startup script.
+1. Respective WSO2IS pack has to be available in the same path as startup script.

 ex